 In most CPG organizations, there’s a quiet (or maybe not-so-quiet) tension between sales and marketing.
 It shows up loudest at the retail level.

-Meanwhile, marketing is tasked with building brand equity across the country while juggling limited resources and top-down relationships with national retail accounts.
+Meanwhile, marketing is tasked with building brand equity across the country and making strategic investments in brand equity—all while managing limited resources and top-down relationships with national retail accounts.
 They're expected to service store-level requests without ever speaking to a store-level buyer.

 It’s a cycle of frustration: sales asks for tools marketing doesn’t have, and marketing is stretched trying to create relevance where none was planned.